maraliwayway/react-portfolio/README.md

 ### 1. Download the Repository

-- Download a ZIP file of this repository and extract it to a folder on your computer.
+- Download a ZIP file of this repository and extract it to a folder on your computer

 ### 2. Install Dependencies